-Medical assistants perform routine administrative tasks in offices and clinics of physicians, podiatrists, chiropractors and optometrists.
-The duties of medical assistants vary from office to office, depending on office location, size and specialty.
+Medical assistants perform routine clinical and administrative tasks in clinics of physicians, podiatrists, chiropractors, optometrists, and in urgent care facilities.
+The duties of medical assistants vary from office to office, depending on office location, size, and specialty.

-The Medical Assisting Technology program offers two options: a two-year Associate in Applied Science Degree, and a one-year level two Certificate in Clinical and Administrative Medical Assisting.
-The Medical Assisting Technology program provides courses for those who wish to be employed by doctor's offices, clinics and other health care settings.
-Completion of the Medical Assisting Technology level two certificate or A.A.S. degree prepares the graduate to test for the national certification exam from the AAMA.
+The Medical Assisting Technology program offers a two semester Level II Certificate in Clinical Administrative Medical Assisting.
+The Medical Assisting Technology program provides courses for those who wish to be employed in clinics and urgent care facilities.
+Completion of the Medical Assisting Technology Level II Certificate prepares the graduate to test for the National Certified Clinical Medical Assistant Exam through the National Healthcareer Association.
 No credit is given for experiential learning.
 Program cost may include entrance and periodic exam fees, background checks, drug screening, immunizations, health insurance, specialized course supplies or supplements.
 Please consult the program student handbook for the full schedule of program costs.
+The Cisco College Medical Assisting program is non-accredited.